-The ‘solution’ is NOT getting ‘better’ at these things.
+The solution is not simply learning how to get ‘better’ at these things.

-The ‘solution’ is NOT attempting to live up to the ridiculous standards of ‘The Conscious Masculine’, or whatever the latest buzzwords are.
+The solution is not attempting to live up to the ridiculous standards of ‘The Conscious/Evolved Masculine’ (or whatever the latest buzzwords are).

-The ‘solution’ is much simpler, infinitely more challenging, yet far more effective:
+The solution is much simpler, far more challenging, yet infinitely more effective:

 It’s learning to love and accept yourself NO MATTER HOW YOU ‘PERFORM’.

-It’s learning to NURTURE and SUPPORT yourself no matter what you ‘achieve’.
+It’s learning to nurture and support yourself no matter what you do or don’t achieve.